 Provides lodging for temporary duty and transient personnel, operates dining facilities for the enlisted work force and aircrew, and provides fitness and sports programs, activities, and facilities for all assigned personnel.
 The Hangar 97 Dining Facility provides high quality hot, nutritious food service to all enlisted and aircrew personnel annually in support of the Air Force readiness and peacetime mission.
 The Red River Inn annually accommodates 2,980 guests staying 53K bed-nights in 226 rooms throughout nine buildings.
 The Fitness Center improves the quality of life and morale while preparing the military personnel for deployments by displaying excellence in physical fitness and athletic programming and competition.

-Provides active duty members, retirees, DoD civilians and their families a wide range of services: relocation, information and referral assistance, Air Force Aid, financial guidance, spouse employment, transition, and Family and Life skills.
+Provides active duty members, retirees, DoD civilians and their families a wide range of services: relocation, information and referral assistance, financial guidance, spouse employment, transition, and Personal/Work/Life skills.
 It is a support base for families when the sponsor is away.
-The Airmen and Family Readiness Center also provides Base Leadership with consultation services and resources to enhance quality of life and mission readiness.
+The Military & Family Readiness Center also provides Base Leadership with consultation services and resources to enhance quality of life and mission readiness.

 The flight includes the Child Development Center, the Youth Center, and School Liaison Program Manager.
 They are responsible for providing child development services, a broad spectrum of recreational and educational opportunities youth and their families.
 The School Liaison Program Manager also facilitates a smooth transition for military families and assists with school-related matters for the families of Altus AFB.